kct2020/goutpal-com-skeleventy/site/tophi/gouty-tophi-pictures/index.md

 - Potential tophi treatments.
 - Dangers of tophaceous gout.

 So it's good to share your tophi photographs.
-Ideally, you will do this by adding your photographs to your comments as a <a href="">GoutPal Issue<a href="">.
+Ideally, you will do this by adding your photographs to your comments as a <a href="{{ site.social_links.github }}issues">GoutPal Issue</a>.

 I say ideally, because Issues is the first place I look before adding or changing information here.
 But maybe you are looking for a chat rather than helping to improve articles?
-In which case, you can also add images to <a href="">discussions with other gout sufferers</a>.
+In which case, you can also add images to <a href="{{ site.social_links.github }}discussions">discussions with other gout sufferers</a>.

 ***